jonull93/PhD/README.md

 These scripts are used for building representative sets of typical and particularly challenging net-load events.
 This is done by running the `year_selection` script first, followed by `fingerprintmatching` script (with a start-up parameter of max_time=1 min), and then `year_selection` script again.
 After these, `fingerprintmatching` is run again with a longer max_time option (60-120 mins).

+Both `year_selection.py` and `fingerprintmatching.jl` prompt the user for a 'ref#' which refers to a sheet with installed capacity of each technology in each region from `input/cap_ref.xlsx`.
+The script `year_selection.py` loads functions from `profile_analysis.py` and `figure_CFD.py`, and executes them in a that generates .mat files for as well as figures for visual analysis.
+When ran for a 'ref#' that already has been fingerprintmatched, figure_CFD will create combination-specific figures and create files containing the best 25/50/100 combinations. `fingerprintmatching.jl`, in turn, can read these files and optimize for only the best 25/50/100 combinations by entering 'i50' (or one of the other numbers) after starting the script.

 **Data Processing**

 5.  `gdx_processing.py`
 6.  `gdx_processing_functions.py`
 7.  `get_from_gams_db.py`

 These scripts are used for reading the GAMS output in gdx format and turning it into .pickle files for further processing and analysis.
-This is done by setting up variables in, and running, `gdx_processing.py`.
+This is done by setting up variables in, and running, `gdx_processing.py`. `gdx_processing_functions.py` loads variables/parameters/sets from the gdxes specified in `gdx_processing.py` and, possibly, calculates new values that will be included in the .pickle file output.
+To add new data to the .pickle files, add their collection in `gdx_processing_functions.py`.

 **Visualization**
 Several other scripts in this repository are used for generating figures out of the model results stored in the .pickle files created by 5.